Multi-role strike ship

+The project was cancelled in the 2026 Defence Investment Plan in favour of future UK participation in the Netherlands led Amphibious Transport Ship Programme.

 Development

 Background

 Up until 2024, the Royal Navy operated two s for amphibious warfare which were augmented by three s and one support ship from the Royal Fleet Auxiliary.
 With the exception of Argus, these ships were originally commissioned in the 2000s and designed to deliver a brigade-level amphibious landing force.
-All six ships were due to retire from service in the 2030s, though, in November 2024, it was decided to retire the Albion-class vessels early by March of 2025.
+All six ships were due to retire from service in the 2030s, though, in November 2024, it was decided to retire the Albion-class vessels early by March 2025.
+It was subsequently indicated that Argus too would be taken out of service.

 In the 2020s, the Royal Navy began a modernisation of its amphibious forces in accordance with its new Future Commando Force doctrine which emphasized lighter, more agile raiding operations for the Royal Marines.
 The navy's amphibious shipping was subsequently reorganized into two formations, known as Littoral Response Groups.
 In 2022, it was announced that Argus would undergo modifications to allow her to fulfil a new role as a littoral strike ship.
+However, this role only lasted a short time as she was subsequently deemed "unsafe to sail" and taken out of service.

 In 2021, the UK government made its first official mention of the MRSS as part of its 2030 shipbuilding pipeline.
 In 2022, the ships were removed from the Royal Navy's future equipment plan due to issues of affordability.
 However, the navy insisted the ships remained part of its future plans.

 In March 2025, Defence Minister Maria Eagle stated that the ships had been renamed Multi-Role Strike Ships to better reflect their functionalities as combat ships with offensive and defensive weaponry.